QuantumNovice/awesome-civil-engineering/README.md

 - GINT - Geotechnical Information System
 - TALREN - Terrain Analysis and Engineering Software
 - SoilVision Systems - Soil Mechanics and Geotechnical Modeling Software.
+- [UDEC](https://www.itascacg.com/software/new-in-udec-7-0) - A Discrete Element Method program that is often used by to model rock and for detailed analysis of Unreinforced Masonry.